Is My Loved One Addicted to Narcotics

 Compulsive Behaviors

-Once addicted to narcotics, a loved one will engage in compulsive drug-seeking and drug-using behaviors that eventually take up most if not all of his or her time.
-According to the Massachusetts Department of Public Health, ongoing brain chemical imbalances ultimately degrade normal brain structures so a person must ingest larger doses of the drug over time to keep experiencing the same desired effects.
-These processes drive the addict’s compulsive behavior displays.
+Once addicted to narcotics, a loved one will engage in compulsive drug-seeking and drug-using behaviors that eventually take up most, if not all, of his or her time.
+Ongoing brain chemical imbalances ultimately degrade normal brain structures, so a person must ingest larger doses of the drug over time to experience the same desired effects.
+These processes drive the addict’s compulsive behavior.

 Before long, addiction starts to take over a person’s lifestyle to the point where other important life areas start to suffer.
-Changes in lifestyle may take the form of:
+Lifestyle changes may take the form of:

 • Financial difficulties